manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

    :scale: 300 %
    :alt: Calculated hologram of a single sphere.

 (You may need to call `matplotlib.pyplot.show()` if you can't see the hologram after running this code.)

+To calculate a hologram, `holopy` needs to know three things: the *scatterer* which is scattering the light, the *experimental setup* under which the hologram is recorded, and the *scattering theory* that can calculate the hologram from the scaterrer and the experimental setup.
 We'll examine each section of code in turn.

 The first few lines :

 ..  testcode::

     import holopy as hp
     from holopy.scattering import calc_holo, Sphere
+    from holopy.scattering.theory import Mie

 load the relevant modules from HoloPy that we'll need for doing our calculation.

-The next line describes the scatterer we would like to model:
+The next line describes the *scatterer* we would like to model:

 ..  testcode::

-    sphere = Sphere(n = 1.59, r = .5, center = (4, 4, 5))
+    sphere = Sphere(n=1.59, r=0.5, center=(4, 4, 5))

-We will be scattering light off a :class:`.Scatterer` object, specifically a :class:`.Sphere`.
+Scatterers are described in `holopy` by a :class:`.Scatterer` object.
+Here, we use a :class:`.Sphere` as the scatterer object.
 A :class:`.Scatterer` object contains information about the geometry (position, size, shape) and optical properties (refractive index) of the object that is scattering light.
 We've defined a spherical scatterer with radius 0.5 microns and index of refraction 1.59.
 This refractive index is approximately that of polystyrene.

-Next, we need to describe how we are illuminating our sphere, and how that light will be
+Next, we need to describe the *experimental setup*, including how we are illuminating our sphere, and how that light will be detected:
-detected:

 ..  testcode::

     medium_index = 1.33
     illum_wavelen = 0.66
-    illum_polarization = (1,0)
+    illum_polarization = (1, 0)
-    detector = hp.detector_grid(shape = 100, spacing = .1)
+    detector = hp.detector_grid(shape=100, spacing=0.1)

 We are going to be using red light (wavelength = 660 nm in vacuum) polarized in the x-direction to illuminate a sphere immersed in water (refractive index =